Aquatic-Labs/Umbra-Mod-Menu/README.md

 ```

 # Changelog:
+7/9/2020 v1.2.3
+- [ ] Added the ability to change characters and play as unreleased characters and mobs.
+- [ ] Added Keyboard Navigation to change character menu, give buff menu, give item menu, and give equipment menu.
+- [ ] Completely reworked how Keyboard Navigation works behind the scenes.
+- [ ] Made the menu more compact.
+- [ ] Refactored a few things.

 7/3/2020 v1.2.2
 - [ ] Menu now `checks for updates` on inject and will tell you if its outdated
 - [ ] Added ability to disable keyboard navigation if `Backspace` or `Left Arrow` is pressed in the main menu